BruceHad/tr-turtle/docs/one.md

 		};
 	}

-And I have added a few basic controls and animated the line drawing just for kicks.
+Add in a few basic controls and you've got the beginnings of a turtle to play with.